 If the customer doesn't answer you by 2:04 PM, the conversation will be "closed."
 You will need to use a WhatsApp-approved template to contact them again.

-Before you can use a template, it must comply with WhatsApp policies and undergo an approval process.
+Before you can use a template, it must comply with WhatsApp policies and undergo approval.
 Learn more about templates and Meta's approval process.

 WhatsApp template categories